-If you’re looking for some truly difficult songs to play on drums then keep reading.
-Learning to play them will stretch your abilities while being a ton of fun in the process.
+If you’re looking for some truly difficult songs to play on drums, then keep reading.
+Learning to play them will stretch your abilities while having a ton of fun in the process.

 It’s great to listen to drumming in songs that have both a combination of tastefulness as well as great complexity.
 It’s even better to be able to play them.

 This article explores some of the songs across various genres that are considered hard to play and difficult to excel at.
 However, if you put enough effort in, you may eventually be able to play them with relative ease.